X

 |---|---|---|

-Diclofenac has a broad interaction profile that goes beyond simple painkiller thinking.
-Interactions with cardiovascular medications, which are frequently combined in everyday life, are particularly relevant.
-Check all your combinations with the interaction check.
+Diclofenac has a broad interaction profile that goes beyond pure painkiller thinking.
+Particularly relevant are the interactions with cardiovascular medications, which are often combined in everyday life.
+Check all your combinations in the interaction check.

 | Substance / medication | Interaction | Recommendation |